DFE-Digital/schools-experience/app/notify/notify_email/candidate_request_rejection.577100df-1dae-405e-8500-947b85edf76e.md

-Dear ((candidate_name)),
+# Dear ((candidate_name)),

+((school_name)) has turned down your school experience request for the following dates:
+* ((dates_requested))

-The request you made for school experience at ((school_name)) has been turned down for the following reasons:
+#  Your request was turned down for the following reasons:
 ((rejection_reasons))

-If you have any questions about this decision contact ((school_experience_admin)).

-You can still apply to other schools for placements.
-If you need support contact schoolexperience@ta-recruit.education.gov.uk
+#  Extra details from the school
+((extra_details))

+# Make a new request
+Apply for school experience at other schools - ((school_search_url))

+# Help and support
+If you need any further help and support getting school experience or becoming a teacher visit the Get Into Teaching website - https://getintoteaching.education.gov.uk/school-experience